Nadine2016/local/index.md

 #### {{site.data.keyword.Bluemix_local_notm}} system option

 If you choose to order the PureApplication hardware through {{site.data.keyword.IBM_notm}} to host your {{site.data.keyword.Bluemix_local_notm}} instance, you must order another compute node in the specification size that you previously purchased.
-You can order another node through your client success manager who works with the IBM team to get the updated hardware shipped directly to you.
+You can order another node through your technical account manager who works with the IBM team to get the updated hardware shipped directly to you.
 Once the hardware is delivered and installed, IBM is notified and the deployment team adds an additional 64 GB.
 Depending on the compute node size that you ordered, you might have additional capacity available for future upgrades.
 In that case, you will simply need to contact IBM, and the team can add additional 64 GB increments of available compute memory as needed.

 ## Maintaining your local instance
 {: #maintainlocal}